ubisoft/stampinfo/README.md

 # Support

-The active support repository is on the [StampInfo Github repository](https://github.com/ubisoft/stampinfo) which is part of the [Ubisoft open source](https://github.com/ubisoft) projects group.
+The active support repository is on the [StampInfo GitHub repository](https://github.com/ubisoft/stampinfo) which is part of the [Ubisoft open source](https://github.com/ubisoft) projects group.

 # License and copyright